OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ## Sideload automatically

-There are many ways to sideload an Outlook add-in, but if you created your Outlook add-in using [the Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), sideloading is best done through the command line.
+If you created your Outlook add-in using [the Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), sideloading is best done through the command line.
 This will take advantage of our tooling and sideload across all of your supported devices in one command.

 1. Using the command line, navigate to the root directory of your Yeoman generated add-in project.
 Run the command `npm start`.